Where does this website come from?

 CompareMaine replaces the former MHDO HealthCost website.
 With financial support from the Centers for Medicare & Medicaid Services (CMS), we have been able to enhance the content and the volume of information on the website.

 Many people provided input to help make CompareMaine a usable, useful tool including the MHDO Board of Directors, the MHDO consumer advisory group, members of industry and medical associations, and technical experts.

 Where does the information come from?

 The health insurance claims do not include the public payers (MaineCare and Medicare).
-After these claims were excluded, a total of 9,262,764 claims from 40 payers remained in analysis.
-The MHDO board will decide if the public payers will be included in a future release of CompareMaine.
+After these claims were excluded, a total of 9,232,910 claims from 39 payers remained in analysis.
+The MHDO Board of Directors will decide if the public payers will be included in a future release of CompareMaine.

-The data about quality measures come from state and national sources.
+The data for these measures come from state and national sources.